for garden objects

 Attention when handling "stainless steel"

 Surface rust can also form on stainless steel (V2A and V4A) can oxidize at the surface because of adhering external iron particles.
 These particles can come to the surface e.g. by touching the steel, by rust particles from neighbouring Corten steel surfaces or through cut-off grinding in the area of stainless steel.
 If the rust particles have not been on the stainless steel surface for a long time, they can usually be removed with a standard kitchen sponge.
 If the particles have already rusted into the surface, we recommend removing them with special stainless steel cleaners such as our STAINLESS STEEL CARE or the stronger STAINLESS STEEL LOTION.

 Maintenance cleaning with surfaces made from stainless steel

 Cleaning for persistent stains

 A particularly strong stainless steel cleaner, specially developed to remove rust stains on stainless steel, is our Gartenmetall® product STAINLESS STEEL LOTION.
-It was especially developed and is especially produced for removing corrosion stains on stainless steel.
-At the same time the surface is being cleaned, optically brightened and maintained with a seal.
-However, it should not be used for the “normal” maintenance cleaning of stainless steel, as it sharpens the stainless steel surface.
+When the product is applied, the surfaces are cleaned, visually brightened and treated with a sealant at the same time.
+It should not be used for the “normal” maintenance cleaning of stainless steel, as it sharpens the stainless steel surface.
 Please test the application on a sample surface before!